marrink-lab/vermouth-martinize/doc/source/general_overview.rst

 General layout
 --------------
-In VerMoUTH a force field is defined as a collection of Blocks, Links and Modifications.
+In VerMoUTH a :ref:`force field <data:Force Field>` is defined as a collection of :ref:`Blocks <data:Block>`, :ref:`Links <data:Link>` and
+:ref:`Modifications <data:Modification>`.
 Each of these is a graph, where nodes describe atoms (or coarse-grained beads) and edges describe bonds between these.
-Blocks describe idealized residues/monomeric repeat units and their MD parameters and interactions.
-Links are molecular fragments that describe MD parameters and interactions *between* residues/monomeric repeat units.
-Modifications are molecular fragments that describe *deviations* from Blocks, such as post-translational modifications and protonation states.
-Mappings describe how molecular fragments can be converted between force fields.
+:ref:`Blocks <data:Block>` describe idealized residues/monomeric repeat units
+and their MD parameters and interactions. :ref:`Links <data:Link>` are molecular fragments that describe MD parameters and interactions *between* residues/monomeric repeat units. :ref:`Modifications <data:Modification>` are molecular fragments that describe *deviations* from :ref:`Blocks <data:Block>`, such as post-translational modifications and protonation states.
+:ref:`Mappings <data:Mapping>` describe how molecular fragments can be converted between force fields.

-Finally, martinize2 is a pipeline that is built up from Processors, which are defined by VerMoUTH.
+Finally, martinize2 is a pipeline that is built up from :ref:`Processors <processors:Processor>`, which are defined by VerMoUTH.
 Processors are isolated steps which function on either the complete system, or single molecules.

 Martinize2 identifies atoms mostly based on their *connectivity*.
-We read the bonds present in the input file (as ``CONECT`` records), and besides that we guess bonds based on atom names (within residues) and on distances (between residues, using the same criteria as [VMD]_).
+We read the bonds present in the input file (as ``CONECT`` records), and besides that we :ref:`guess bonds <martinize2_workflow:Make bonds>` based on atom names (within residues) and on distances (between residues, using the same criteria as [VMD]_).
 This means that your input structure must be reasonable.

 Citing
 ------